Startup Valuation: Everything You Need to Know

 While a high valuation can lead to a larger investment it isn't necessary for your startup.
 If you start the seed stage with a high valuation it can be difficult to grow the company in the next rounds of funding.

 It is best to discuss this with the potential investor so that the business owner and the investor agree, especially as this figure will go on to decide the startup's valuation.

 Need More Help With Startup Valuation?

 If you need help with the legal aspects of startups or venture capital you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.